 Here’s a Pro Tip: The currency used is the Canadian Dollar.
 Currently the exchange rate is 1.7 C$ for each GB£.

 Enjoying Mont-Royal gardens is a walk in the park!

 Montreal-Pierre Elliott Trudeau International Airport sits 20km (12miles) from downtown Montreal and is the city’s primary airport.
 Transferring from the airport to downtown is easy as travellers have two options to choose from; bus or taxi.

-Those travelling on a budget should hop abroad the 747 line using an STM pass.
+Those travelling on a budget should hop abroad the 747 lines using an STM pass.
 Passes cost roughly £5 and last 24 hours, so you can continue to use the STM system (which includes the metro) once in the city.
 The STM passes are also available as a weekend pass, a three-day pass, and a week pass.
 The bus journey takes between 45 – 70 minutes and terminates at either Berri-UQAM in downtown or the Lionel-Groulx metro stop.

 If you’re in a hurry, opt for a taxi directly from the airport to your accommodation.
 The journey takes approximately 25-minutes and costs around £25 one-way.

 Here’s Another Pro Tip: Though officially French, most locals speak both French and English which makes Montreal a bilingual city!
 I recommended learning a few basic French phrases to be polite.